 Vegetarian gravy.
 It’s not just for the vegetarians, I promise.
-For example, what if you want gravy without the hassle of cooking meat?
-Let’s be honest, most of us want gravy with our mashed potatoes.
-And spooned over everything else on our dinner plate.
-Because #Merica.
-Another point in favor of vegetarian gravy- fewer calories (most of the time).
-Not that anyone eats gravy when dieting, but it’s worth mentioning.
-Finally, the best reason to make this vegetarian gravy is because it is absolutely delicious.
-You won’t even miss the meat juice.
+I love being able to have gravy without the hassle of cooking meat.
+Let’s be honest, most of us wouldn’t turn down gravy in any form, especially with potatoes (and spooned over everything else on our dinner plate, because #Merica).
+But ultimately, the best reason to make this vegetarian gravy is because it is absolutely delicious.
+The umami flavors are so spot on, you won’t even miss the meat juice.
 See, you made a face when you read the words “meat juice.”
 So it won’t be missed.
 Happy Thanksgiving everyone!

 inspired by NYT cooking